 It was hard to believe the big willows had grown from the tiny stakes we’d planted, but a close look revealed the cut the volunteers had made when harvesting or the flagging we had tied around the stakes.
 We had painted the stakes harvested on February 28 to help us distinguish them from the others, and the paint was still visible!
 See the blue tint in the middle photo.
 In October, we found willows of a wide variety of sizes, from single stakes to large bushes.
 The willows that were planted too low (completely inundated) or planted too high on the steep banks had higher mortality.

 9 Short Months

-In nine short months, BREN volunteers transformed much of the shoreline of the Woods Park ponds.
+In nine short months, BREN volunteers transformed much of the shoreline of the Charlie Wood Park ponds.
 The willows are well established and should flourish.
-On November 2, BREN is returning to Woods Park to plant other native riparian plants to continue to enhance the habitat.
+On November 2, BREN is returning to Charlie Wood Park to plant other native riparian plants to continue to enhance the habitat.
 For more information about Wetland and Riparian Habitat on the Boise River, please refer to the Boise River Enhancement Plan, created by the BREN community in 2015.